Find Your Perfect School

 - Electives including Introduction to Law Enforcement, Juvenile Justice and Media and Crime

-Admission is competitive since UF has higher standards than the state-imposed minimum admission requirements to state schools.
+Admission is competitive since UF has higher standards than the state-imposed minimum admission requirements for state schools.
 Freshman applicants for online programs must have a 3.7 cumulative GPA, minimum, to be considered.

 Cybersecurity and cybercrime investigators gather evidence from computer systems, including networks that can be used to convict criminals involved in cybercrime.
 The criminal activities may be done in local area networks or on the world wide web, but these adversely impact organizations and society.
 These cybercrime professionals may also become involved in domestic and international terrorism investigations using digital systems.